ltklnfr/prompts/basic/analysis.md

 ---
 Please complete these tasks aswell:
 1. sentiment: Rate the sentiment of the message.
 Utilize common sentiment analysis methods, considering the context of the message.
-2. emotion: Determine if the message conveys a strong emotional reaction such as frustration, anger, joy, or sadness, regardless of whether the emotion is positive or negative.
-3. language: Identify the language of the message and return its official country code.
+2. language: Identify the language of the message and return its official country code.
 Utilize language recognition software or algorithms.
 If no language is detected, return null.
-4. phrase: Translate the phrase “Sorry, I don't speak your language.” into the detected language.
+3. phrase: Translate the phrase “Sorry, I don't speak your language.” into the detected language.
 If the language cannot be determined, return null.

 ---
 All tasks should return a value based on a scale between 0 and 1 with exactly one decimal place, unless otherwise defined.
 0 is always a little, negative or unlikely.
 1 is a lot, positive or very likely.
 If no analysis is possible, return zero for this category.